Back to Blog

 Acknowledgement

-We want to sincerely acknowledge @AstrOOnauta (Willian Ralf), the maintainer of both affected packages.
-Upon being notified, he responded promptly and professionally — deprecating the malicious versions and publishing clean replacements within approximately 90 minutes of our reports.
-His quick action limited the potential blast radius of this attack significantly.
+We want to sincerely acknowledge @AstrOOnauta (Willian Ralf), the maintainer of both originally affected packages.
+Upon being notified in Wave 1, he responded promptly and professionally — deprecating the malicious versions and publishing clean replacements within approximately 90 minutes.
+His quick action limited the potential blast radius of the initial attack significantly.

 How StepSecurity Helps